×

 Unlike the kidneys, there is only one liver.
 Then, how is a living donor liver transplant possible?

-The answer to this is in the fact that unlike any other organ in the human body, the liver has a special characteristic of regenerating itself from a part, which means that if a portion of the liver is removed, the other portion can regrow to the original in a certain span of time.
-And thus, a portion of liver taken from the donor can help save the life of another waiting to get liver transplantation done.
+The answer to this is in the fact that, unlike any other organ in the human body, the liver has a special characteristic of regenerating itself from a part, which means that if a portion of the liver is removed, the other portion can regrow to the original in a certain span of time.
+Thus, a portion of liver taken from the donor can help save the life of another waiting for liver transplantation.

-Any healthy adult who is willing and gets through a stringent donor evaluation of health information including counseling, blood tests and medical imaging) can be a donor.
+Any healthy adult who is willing and passes a stringent donor evaluation of health information, including counseling, blood tests, and medical imaging. can be a donor.

 • Does not have any existing medical conditions